pmndrs/react-three-fiber/readme.md

 #### Why?

-Building dynamic scene graphs declaratively with re-usable components makes dealing with threejs easier and brings order and sanity to your codebase.
-These components react to state changes, are interactive out of the box and can tap into React's infinite ecosystem.
+Build dynamic scene graphs declaratively with re-usable components that react to state changes, are interactive out of the box and can tap into React's ecosystem.

 #### Does it have limitations?

 None.
 Everything that works in threejs will work here.

+#### Can it keep up with frequent updates?

-In contrast to "bindings" where a library ships/maintains dozens of wrapper components, it just renders JSX to threejs dynamically: `<mesh />` simply is another expression for `new THREE.Mesh()`.
-It does not know or target a specific threejs version nor does it need updates for modified, added or removed upstream features.
+It doesn't have to.
+It merely expresses threejs in JSX: `<mesh />` becomes `new THREE.Mesh()`.
+It does not know or target a specific threejs version nor does it need updates for modified, added or removed features.

-#### Is it slower than raw threejs?
+#### Is it slower than plain threejs?

-No. Rendering performance is up to threejs and the GPU.
-Components participate in the renderloop outside of React, without any additional overhead.
-React is otherwise very efficient in building and managing component-trees, it could potentially outperform manual/imperative apps at scale.
+It does not have any additional overhead.
+Components participate in the renderloop outside of React, which takes care of managing the scene, something it can do quite effectively.

 #### What does it look like?